scroll-tech/scroll-documentation/src/content/docs/en/developers/l1-and-l2-bridging/eth-and-erc20-token-bridge.md

 ### Adding a Custom L2 ERC20 token to the Scroll Bridge

 Tokens can be bridged securely and permissionlessly through Gateway contracts deployed by any developer.
 However, Scroll also manages an ERC20 Router and a Gateway where all tokens created by the community are welcome.
 Being part of the Scroll-managed Gateway means you won't need to deploy the Gateway contracts, and your token will appear in the Scroll frontend.
-To be part of the Scroll Gateway, you must contact the Scroll team to add the token to both Goerli and Scroll Alpha bridge contracts.
+To be part of the Scroll Gateway, you must contact the Scroll team to add the token to both L1 and L2 bridge contracts.
 To do so, follow the instructions on the [token lists](https://github.com/scroll-tech/token-list) repository to add your new token to the official Scroll frontend.

 ## L1 Gateway API